score-spec/docs/content/en/docs/tutorials/score-humanitec.md

 ## Score file

-To prepare your Workload for Humaitec, compose a Score file.
+To prepare your Workload for Humanitec, compose a Score file.

 ```yaml
 apiVersion: score.dev/v1b1